-The loss of Hungarian territories from world war 1 greatly upset Gömbös’s nationalist pride and the communist takeover of Budapest all the more, prompting him to establish, in 1919, the Hungarian national defence forces association (Magyar Országos Véderő Egylet in Hungarian [thus known as MOVE]); a paramilitary organisation that participated in the anti-communist counter-revolution under the future regent Miklós Horthy and provided the foundation for the new national army in the aftermath.
-MOVE’s ideology was a crystallisation of the fascistic ideas Gömbös had grown into, somewhat informally codified as the “Szeged idea” (Szegedi gondola) and so named as the anti-Communist counter-revolution had been based out of the city of Szeged in southern Hungary.
-This Szeged fascism promoted Hungarian nationalism, a strong state, an economic “third way” (a Christian socialist economic policy), land reform for peasants, resistance to judeo-bolshevism and “To regenerate Hungary in the name of the protection of the Hungarian race and Hungary’s position in world politics in accordance with its historical vocation In Eastern Europe.”
-MOVE was supportive of Hungarian independence and participated in the resistance to the Hapsburg royal families attempt to retake the throne in 1921; not to say they were anti-monarchy, simply that they wished only a native Hungarian for a king.
+The loss of Hungarian territories from world war I greatly upset Gömbös’s nationalist pride and the communist takeover of Budapest all the more, prompting him to establish, in 1919, the Hungarian national defence forces association (Magyar Országos Véderő Egylet in Hungarian [thus known as MOVE]); a paramilitary organisation that participated in the anti-communist counter-revolution under the future regent Miklós Horthy and subsequently provided the foundation for the new national army in the aftermath.
+MOVE’s ideology was a crystallisation of the fascistic ideas Gömbös had grown into, somewhat informally codified as the “Szeged idea” (Szegedi gondola); so named as the anti-Communist counter-revolution had been based out of the city of Szeged in southern Hungary.
+This Szeged Fascism promoted Hungarian nationalism, a strong state, an economic “third way” (Christian socialist economic policy), land reform for peasants, resistance to judeo-bolshevism and “To regenerate Hungary in the name of the protection of the Hungarian race and Hungary’s position in world politics in accordance with its historical vocation In Eastern Europe”.
+MOVE was supportive of Hungarian independence and was part of the resistance to the Hapsburg royal families attempts to retake the throne in 1921; not to say they were anti-monarchy, simply that they wished only a native Hungarian for a king.

-Despite his rank, Gömbös was known as a man of the people, showing a fondness of the working class and the peasantry, he was also extremely popular with the right-wing nationalist/traditionalist student youth groups (such as the Turul Association who held Gömbös in very high regard) that had begun to form in the 1920’s.
-He began his peace-time political career by joined the agrarian focused smallholders party after the communists had been put down but ended up soon a member of the preeminent Unity Party in 1922 when the two parties merged.
-The Unity Party ruled Hungary as authoritarian Christian conservatives from 1921 to 1931 continuously under prime minister István Bethlen, a close associate of regent Horthy.
-It brought stability to the country by absorbing and mitigating allot of revolutionary energy that was boiling under the surface due to the harsh economic conditions and massive inequalities between social strata; energies that a modern reader may expect to have manifested as far-left but, with a strong desire for reasserting national identity (due to the bruising national pride took from the territorial loses) and the bad taste the communists had left among the people this instead produced a revolutionary national socialistic feeling that was considered “far-right” with its primary calls being for land reform for the peasantry and socialist policies (labour reform/minimum wages).
-The ruling elite worked hard to forestall any upset to the conservative liberal order they had established by suppressing overly right-wing criticism of society through censorious cultural policy, allowing liberal middle class parties to operate unhindered, joining the league of nations and shying away from overt antisemitism.
-This despite antisemitic feelings being very common place among the people and the rulers; acceptance of jews was important not only for the appearances of their conservative and Christian ideology but also because they wanted to make Hungary attractive to jewish big capital and finance (seeing it as a way to rapidly generate wealth for the struggling nation).
-The conservatives even went so far as to pay-off many of the anti-communist “whites” (the persecution of communists and sympathisers following the collapse of the Budapest soviet was known as the white terror) to stop their attacks on Jews and leftists by giving them government positions.
+Despite his rank Gömbös was known as a man of the people, showing a fondness of the working class and the peasantry, he was also popular with the right-wing nationalist/traditionalist student youth groups (such as the Turul Association who particularly held Gömbös in very high regard) that had begun to form in the 1920’s.
+He began his peace-time political career by joined the agrarian focused Smallholders Party soon after the communists had been put down but ended up a member of the preeminent Unity Party in 1922 when the two parties merged.
+This Unity Party ruled Hungary as authoritarian Christian conservatives from 1921 to 1931 continuously under prime minister István Bethlen, a close associate of regent Horthy; It brought stability to the country by absorbing and mitigating allot of revolutionary energy that was boiling under the surface due to the harsh economic conditions and massive inequalities between social strata.
+These energies a modern reader may expect to have manifested as far-left but with a strong desire for reasserting national identity (due to the bruising national pride took from the territorial loses) and the bad taste the communists had left among the people this instead produced a revolutionary national socialistic feeling that was considered “far-right”.
+A number of groups (like MOVE) and parties formed in the 20’s from these energies, primarily calling for land reform for the peasantry and socialist policies (labour reform/minimum wages) for the working class, and in response the ruling elite worked hard to forestall any upset to the conservative liberal order they had established by suppressing overly right-wing criticism of society through censorious cultural policy whilst allowing liberal middle-class parties to operate unhindered as a potential vent for calls for equality.
+The conservatives also had Hungary join the league of nations and shied away from antisemitic policies to present themselves as modern (for the time) liberals.
+Acceptance of jews with the goal of integrating them was of particular importance to the Unity Party not only for the appearances of their conservative and Christian ideology but also because they wanted to make Hungary attractive to jewish big capital and finance (seeing it as a way to rapidly generate wealth for the struggling nation).
+The conservatives had even gone so far in the early 20’s as to pay-off many of the anti-communist “whites”, who were still operating in the time after the Budapest revolutions collapse, to stop their attacks on jews and leftists by giving them government positions.

-Gömbös was not impressed at all by these milk-toast positions (particularly the openness to jewish money), stating in 1922 “After the defeat of the red terror, Christian Hungary awoke. . .
-We pulled down liberalism and the mask of Bolshevism to see clearly the aspirations of Judaism.”
-By 1924 he had had enough of the current government and broke right to form the Hungarian National Independence Party, generally known as the Race Protection Party (yes you read that right) which advocated for state and social cohesion to improve the Hungarian race (race being used as we would use ethnicity) and administrative restriction of Jews within the economy and professional life.
-It had contact with the far right in Germany and Gömbös openly displayed an approval of Mussolini, who had risen to power by that time.
-The race protection party never really made much of a headway in popularity though regardless of the tensions already mentioned, weak economic results from the conservative’s policies and the growing youth groups; it appears things weren’t quite bad enough for the people to go “fashy” and in 1928 the party was disbanded and Gömbös was back to the unity party, making a required conciliatory announcement to the leaders of the jewish community that he would “revise his position”.
+Gömbös was not impressed with the Unity Party’s milk-toast positions (particularly the openness to jewish money), stating in 1922 “After the defeat of the red terror, Christian Hungary awoke. . .
+We pulled down liberalism and the mask of Bolshevism to see clearly the aspirations of Judaism”.
+By 1924 he had had enough of the current government and broke right to form the Hungarian National Independence Party, generally known as the Race Protection Party (yes you read that right), which advocated for state and social cohesion to improve the Hungarian race (race being used as we now would probably use ethnicity) and administrative restriction of jewish participation in the economy and professional life.
+The party had contact with the far right in Germany and Gömbös even openly displayed an approval of Mussolini, who had risen to power by that time.
+The race protection party never really made much of a headway in popularity though as regardless of the all the factors mentioned so far it appears things weren’t quite bad enough yet for the people to go “fashy” and in 1928 the party was disbanded and Gömbös was back to the Unity Party; making a required conciliatory announcement to the leaders of the jewish community that he would “revise his position”.

-Four years later things were not so rosy for the unity party; the radical right had continued to grow against very marginal economic improvements, unemployment was high and for those working conditions were terrible, resulting in increasing strikes.
+But four years later things were not so rosy for the Unity Party.
+The radical right had continued to grow against very marginal economic improvements, unemployment was still high and for those with work, conditions were terrible (resulting in increasing strikes).
 In this climate Horthy made the move to remove his friend Bethlan* from the prime ministership and install Gömbös (who was then minister for defence) in an extreme gamble at placation.
-Horthy never intended for it to be an actual shift in any way and Gömbös was not given free reign (even within the normal limits of a parliamentary democracy) in his new capacity, Bethlan remained the head of the party (though it was renamed the “National Unity party” to symbolise a supposed new way) and the three (Gömbös, Horthy and Bethlan) came to then secret agreements on unofficial restrictions Gömbös would have during his time in office so as not to move the country too far right (particularly no land reform and on the composition of his staff).
-Gömbös was also forcded to make an official statement recanting of his former positions on Jews.
-The old autocracy (which filled the ranks of the former Unity Party) looked down on Gömbös’s humble lineage (the first prime minister not of true nobility since the country had reformed) and thought they could easily control him and by extension the people that listened to his ideas.
+Horthy never intended for it to be an actual shift in any real way and Gömbös was not given free reign (even within the normal limits of a parliamentary democracy) in his new capacity; Bethlan remained the head of the party (though it was renamed the “National Unity party” to symbolise a supposed new way) and the three (Gömbös, Horthy and Bethlan) came to, then secret, agreements on restrictions (particularly no land reform and on the composition of his staff) Gömbös would have during his time in office so as not to move the country too far right.
+Gömbös was also forced to make an official statement recanting of his former positions on jews.
+The old aristocracy (which filled the ranks of the former Unity Party) looked down on Gömbös’s humble lineage (the first prime minister not of true nobility since the country had reformed) and thought they could easily control him and by extension the people that had similar ideas.

-Gömbös, however, hit the ground running, envisioning Hungary transformed into modernised autocratic unitary (no great class distinctions) Christian national authoritarian state.
-He would speak of his vision by radio directly to the people in the fashion of Mussolini (something not really done until then), becoming the nation’s first prime minister to fully set out his government program in public.
-That program, the national work plan (also called the 95 points in homage to Luther’s 95 theses), was to “secure our national civilization based upon our own special racial peculiarities and upon Christian moral principles” with an overarching goal of strengthening the nation and ensuring its moral and material well-being through creating a unified Hungarian world view from which all other goals would then extend; he so was heavily and obviously inspired by Mussolini and doctrinal Fascism in this that Gömbös quickly acquired the nickname of Gömbölini.
+For all these obstacles Gömbös however hit the ground running.
+He envisioned Hungary transformed into a modernised autocratic unitary (no great class distinctions) Christian national authoritarian state and he would speak of his vision by radio directly to the people in the fashion of Mussolini (something not really done until then), becoming the nation’s first prime minister to fully set out his government program in public.
+That program, the national work plan (also called the 95 points in homage to Luther’s 95 theses), was to “secure our national civilization based upon our own special racial peculiarities and upon Christian moral principles” with the overarching goal of strengthening the nation and ensuring its moral and material well-being through creating a unified Hungarian world view from which all other goals would then extend; he so was heavily and obviously inspired by Mussolini and doctrinal Fascism with his plan and methods that Gömbös quickly acquired the nickname of Gömbölini.
 The plan set out provisions such as: a 48 hours work week and increased social benefits, a moratorium on debt for farmers and on the tax burden on the peasantry, voting reform and extension of civil liberties (such as rights to assembly and association), economic protectionism, state intervention and infrastructure development, freedom of the press and removal of the intellectually stifling cultural policy, rights to private property and the formations of chambers of workers and employers (very much like the corporatism of Fascism proper).
 The plan had some internal contradictions and was admittedly demagogic in nature but it did inspire great confidence in the people, at least initially, being praised by the radical right, the small radical left, the burgeoning new middle class and the intelligentsia.
-Gömbös also strengthened the military, abolished Hungary’s war reparations and helped establish the Rome-Berlin axis; he was the first European head of state to visit Adolph Hitler in 1933.
-He even had bolder plans beyond those revealed, wanting to a transition Hungary to a true one-party state that would take total control of Hungary’s social and economic life, apparently telling Hitler as much during their meeting.
+Gömbös also strengthened the military, abolished Hungary’s war reparations and helped establish the Rome-Berlin axis: being the first European head of state to visit Adolph Hitler in 1933.
+He even had bolder plans beyond those revealed; wanting to a transition Hungary to a true one-party state that would take total control of Hungary’s social and economic life, apparently telling Hitler as much during their meeting.

-On that rather flat note we finish with Hungary’s first flirtation with a fascism, next week we get into its next evolution with the origin, and first political manoeuvres, of Ferenc Szálasi and his revolutionary fascist ideology: Hungarism.
+On that rather flat note we finish with Hungary’s first flirtation with a fascism, next time we get into its following evolution with the origin, and first political manoeuvres, of Ferenc Szálasi and his revolutionary fascist ideology: Hungarism.

 *There was in fact another prime minister for about a year between these two, but it was half hearted attempt to deflect from Bethlan’s failures before turning to the “far-right”.